 DIRECTOR RETIREMENT AGE/TERM LIMITS/PERFORMANCE--The Bylaws of the Company currently provide that a director who is seventy years of age or more shall retire from the Board, effective at the Annual Meeting of Shareholders held in the year in which his/her term expires.
 The Board has no evidence to suggest that setting term limits has a significant potential to enhance the individual performance/quality of directors.
-Nonetheless, the Board intends to further assess the advisability of term limits.
 Performance expectations for directors are set forth in the Board member position profile and core competencies.
 The Corporate Governance Committee is charged with monitoring overall Board effectiveness.